Moss' logic for ordered coalgebras: Functors and coalgebras in

+In a B\"{u}chi automaton, the words in the semigroup $A^+$ can bee seen to generate a morphism to the semigroup of binary relations on $X$, mapping a word $w$ to the accessibility relation labelled by (the letters) of $w$.
+We can think of a state $x$ as accepting $w$ if there is a $w$-labelled path from $x$ to a final state.
+In this sense, the partial order on the states of automata from this example corresponds to the reverse inclusion of the accepted languages: if $x\leq y$ and $y$ accepts $w$, then $x$ accepts $w$.
+The order on states in a precise technical sense generates a congruence order on the semigroup $A^+$.

-\item A \emph{complete deterministic ordered automaton} (see Chapter~2 of \cite{pin04}) can be seen as a coalgebra of the form $c:X\to X^A\times\bTwo$ where $X$ is a partial order of states, $A$ the (discrete) input alphabet, the left-hand component of the monotone map $c$ is a monotone transition map $x\mapsto (a\mapsto x.a)$ and its right-hand component is a monotone map from $X$ to the two-element chain $\bTwo$, determining the accepting states.
-(In our approach there is no problem in considering the more general case of ordered automata with an \emph{ordered} input alphabet; we however stick to the definition already used in literature.)
+A complete deterministic ordered automaton can be seen as a coalgebra of the form $c:X\to X^A\times\bTwo$ where $X$ is a partial order of states, $A$ the (discrete) input alphabet, the left-hand component of the monotone map $c$ is a monotone transition map $x\mapsto (a\mapsto x\cdot a)$ and its right-hand component is a monotone map from $X$ to the two-element chain $\bTwo$, determining the accepting states.
+(In the poset setting, there would be no problem in considering the more general case of ordered automata with an \emph{ordered} input alphabet; we however stick to the definition already used in literature for this example.)

+Ordered automata have been considered as a counterpart of ordered semigroups in~\cite{pin04}, to deal with some natural classes of recognizable sets of words closed under finite unions and intersection, but not under complement.